Chymyst/chymyst-core/docs/chymyst-actor.md

 If we examine these requirements and determine what should logically follow from them, we will arrive at the chemical machine paradigm.

 The first requirement means that chemical actors are not created explicitly by the user's program.
 Instead, the chemical machine runtime will automatically instantiate and run a chemical actor whenever an input message is available for consumption.
-A chemical actor will automatically stop and get deleted when its computation is finished.
-Therefore, the user's code now does not create an instance of an actor but merely defines the computation that an auto-created actor will perform upon receipt of a message.
-As a consequence, a chemical actor must be _stateless_ and only perform computations on its input message values.
+A chemical actor will be automatically stopped and deleted when its computation is finished.
+Therefore, the user's code now does not create an instance of an actor but merely _defines the computation_ that an auto-created actor will perform after consuming a message.
+As a consequence, a chemical actor must be _stateless_ and only perform computations that are functions of the input message values.

 Implementing this functionality will allow us to write pseudo-code like this,